 A baby romper is also a type of one-piece clothing however, it's longer than a bodysuit.
 They extend down the legs to be shorts or full length.
 So parents who are worrying about the exposed legs might like these better.

 There are a couple of variations of rompers, typically they have long sleeve, however you can find short sleeve rompers.
 And you will find enclosed feet rompers, these can also be referred to as all-in-ones.

 All-in-Ones and jumpsuits are essentially the same, with full pants covering the baby’s legs.
 This one-piece also has several variations, including hooded, sleeve lengths and some cover hands and feet too.
 Mitted jumpsuits come with attached mitts, while footed ones cover the feet, as well.

 Rompers, all-in-ones and jumpsuits are great for sleepwear and everyday wear, especially during the colder months.

 When buying online from shops that promote 'direct from manufacturers', the baby clothes do not always meet the Australian standards and labelling requirements.
-They are typically not 100% cotton and can be a bit haphazard with quality and cut.
+They are typically not 100% cotton or called a cotton blend and can be a bit haphazard with quality, cut and sizing.
 Also look for delivery time frames.
 When coming from overseas garments can take awhile and by the time they arrive, your baby has gone from size 0-3 month to 3-6 months.

 Always look for a contact number so you can call customer support if you need to, and not just an email address.